Learning Outcomes

 MBE Syllabus

-For the MBE, you are required to understand the court’s authority over the presentation of evidence and the procedural mechanisms for challenging or limiting evidence.
-This includes:
+For the MBE, you are required to understand judicial control over the presentation of evidence, with a focus on the following syllabus points:

-- The judge’s power to rule on the admissibility of evidence.
+- The judge’s power to rule on the admissibility and limited admissibility of evidence.

 Test Your Knowledge